 Your credit score is one of the most important factors that lenders consider when approving you for a car loan.
 Your credit score is a number that ranges from 300 to 900 and is used to represent your creditworthiness.
 Generally, the higher your Canadian credit score, the lower your interest rate in Canada.
 This is because people with high credit scores have a track record of making debt payments.

 In Canada, a good credit score is considered anything over 760.
-If you have a low credit score, you may still be able to get approved for a car loan.
+If you have a low credit score, you may still be able to get approved for a car loan for bad credit.
 However, you will likely have to pay a higher interest rate.

 |Credit Ranking||Score Range||Interest Rate Range|

 |Fair||560 to 659|| |

 9.99% - 10.99%

 Your term length is the loan characteristic that affects your interest rate the most.
 A longer loan will result in a higher interest rate because the lender is taking on more risk.
 This is because you are more likely to default on a longer loan.
 For example, it's easier to miss a few monthly payments on an 84-month loan than on a 36-month loan.